 Hormones are complex chemical substances, synthesized by an endocrine gland, that circulate in the body’s fluids.
 They trigger or control organs or groups of cells located elsewhere in the body.

-- FSH (Follicle Stimulating Hormone) stimulates the development and maturation of Graafian follicles in a woman’s ovaries and spermatogenesis in men.
+- FSH (Follicle Stimulating Hormone) stimulates the development and maturation of Graafian follicles in the ovaries and spermatogenesis.

-- Testosterone stimulates the development of male sex characteristics.
+- Testosterone stimulates the development of certain sex characteristics.

 This examination consists of taking a sample, under local anesthesia, of a small fragment of the testicle.
 The cells from this small fragment are then examined under a microscope.

 There are many treatment options available for those patients who experience problems with fertility.

 - Hormones in cases where the testicle is not receiving enough stimulation from the pituitary hormones